 Program description:

-The aim of the Summer School of Forensic Psychology is to provide participants with contemporary theoretical knowledge and practical skills in the field of psychological analysis of criminal behavior, forensic psychological assessment, and evaluation of testimony credibility, through an interdisciplinary approach that connects psychology, criminology, law, and penology.
+The aim of the Summer School of Forensic Psychology is to provide participants with contemporary theoretical knowledge and practical skills in the analysis of criminal behavior, forensic psychological assessment, and evaluation of testimony credibility, through an interdisciplinary approach combining psychology, criminology, law, and penology.

-The program is focused on understanding the psychological factors of criminality, the application of scientific methods in personality and violent behavior assessment, as well as the development of competencies necessary for professional work in judicial, security, and penitentiary systems.
+The program focuses on understanding psychological factors of criminal behavior, applying scientific methods in personality and violence assessment, and developing competencies for professional work in judicial, security, and correctional systems.

-Special emphasis is placed on the analysis of judicial practice, ethical standards in forensic work, and the application of modern research findings in risk assessment, diagnosis of personality disorders, and evaluation of testimony, especially in cases involving vulnerable groups such as children.
-Through case studies, simulations of court proceedings, and analysis of real criminal situations, participants develop critical thinking, professional judgment, and interdisciplinary cooperation skills in the field of forensic psychology.
+Special emphasis is placed on case law analysis, ethical standards, and application of modern research in risk assessment, personality disorders, and testimony evaluation, particularly in cases involving vulnerable groups such as children.
+Through case studies and simulations, participants develop critical thinking and professional judgment.

 Learning outcomes:

-Upon completion of the Summer School of Forensic Psychology, participants will be able to:
+After completing the program, participants will be able to:

 Teaching methods: